MidasCE/redem_score/README.md

-# Redem-ScoreDB
+# Redem-Score

 RedM Script By MidasCE

 Simple code to update the user score to database.
-All you need to do is add `ensure Redem-ScoreDB` in server.cfg after redem_roleplay and run sql file to your sql database.
+All you need to do is add `ensure redem-score` in server.cfg after redem_roleplay and run sql file to your sql database.

 Dependencies :